North Devon: Premises

 The council's main offices are at the Brynsworthy Environment Centre near Barnstaple (the building is in the parish of Fremington).
-The council moved there in 2015, having previously been based at the Civic Centre on North Walk in Barnstaple.
+The council moved there in 2015, having previously been based at the Civic Centre on North Walk in Barnstaple, which had been built in 1969 as joint offices for two of North Devon's predecessor councils, Barnstaple Town Council and Barnstaple Rural District Council.
+The council's main customer service centre is located at Lynton House, Commercial Road, Barnstaple, and it also maintains area offices in Ilfracombe and South Molton.